Why you should heal your family past if you want a healthy romantic relationship.

 What solves it.

-But the truth of the matter is that love is not a matter of quantity or luck, but a matter of quality, and intention and planning.
+But the truth of the matter is that love is not a matter of quantity or luck, but a matter of quality, intention and planning.

 To get there (assuming one is not there yet), one would have to work in oneself, in one’s psychology, in order to become a loving person, that is, to a) learn how to love, and b) UNLEARN the ways to compensate for the lack of genuine love.